Jeffrey Goldberg: Career

 CNN reported that Goldberg's article "immediately became a massive story, with Democrats—including Democratic presidential nominee Joe Biden—rushing to condemn Trump for his alleged behavior and the White House rallying an aggressive pushback against the article, including the President himself."
-Trump tweeted, "The Atlantic Magazine is dying, like most magazines, so they make up a fake story in order to gain some relevance.
-Story already refuted..."
+Trump tweeted, "The Atlantic ... is dying, like most magazines, so they make up a fake story in order to gain some relevance.
+Story already refuted ..."

 Referring to Goldberg's "blockbuster revelation," the Intelligencer said "The scope and intensity of the pushback was nuclear."
 It added, "While it's impossible to directly prove any of these allegations, there is an impressive amount of corroborating evidence.
 Almost all of it supports Goldberg's reporting," which the Associated Press, The New York Times, Fox News, and The Washington Post "quickly confirmed."

 Trump immediately denied making the comments, tweeting, "This is more made up Fake News given by disgusting & jealous failures in a disgraceful attempt to influence the 2020 Election!"
-Numerous Trump officials present that day also refuted Goldberg's reporting, including United States Ambassador to France Jamie McCourt, stating "In my presence, POTUS has NEVER denigrated any member of the U.S. military or anyone in service to our country.
-And he certainly did not that day, either".
-Also denying the report was national security adviser turned Trump-critic John Bolton and Deputy Chief of Staff Zach Fuentes, who was close to former Chief of Staff John Kelly.
-Speaking to Breitbart News, Fuentes said "Honestly, do you think General Kelly would have stood by and let ANYONE call fallen Marines losers?".
+Numerous Trump officials present that day pushed back against Goldberg's reporting, including United States ambassador to France Jamie McCourt, stating "In my presence, POTUS has NEVER denigrated any member of the U.S. military or anyone in service to our country.
+And he certainly did not that day, either."
+Also denying the report was national security adviser turned Trump-critic John Bolton and deputy chief of staff Zach Fuentes, who was close to former chief of staff John Kelly.
+Speaking to Breitbart News, Fuentes said, "Honestly, do you think General Kelly would have stood by and let ANYONE call fallen Marines losers?"
+In October 2023, John Kelly told CNN that Goldberg's reporting was correct.

+In August 2023, Goldberg became the moderator of the PBS program Washington Week, which added "with The Atlantic" to its title as an editorial partnership between the program and the magazine was initiated.

+U.S. government group chat leak

+In March 2025, Goldberg published an article in The Atlantic stating that members of President Donald Trump's cabinet had inadvertently included him in a Signal chat that revealed secret military plans for the U.S. attacks in Yemen.
+National Security Advisor Mike Waltz had added Goldberg, who reported that other accounts in the chat appeared to belong to Vice President JD Vance, Secretary of State Marco Rubio, Secretary of the Treasury Scott Bessent, Secretary of Defense Pete Hegseth, Director of National Intelligence Tulsi Gabbard, Central Intelligence Agency Director John Ratcliffe, National Counterterrorism Center Director Nominee Joe Kent, White House Chief of Staff Susie Wiles, White House Deputy Chief of Staff for Policy Stephen Miller, and Special Envoy to the Middle East Steve Witkoff.
+A spokesperson for the National Security Council confirmed Goldberg's report.